-- 1. Lay solid foundations for management and oversight

-- 2. Structure the board to add value

-- 3. Act ethically and responsibly

-- 4. Safeguard integrity in corporate reporting

-- 5. Make timely and balanced disclosure

-- 6. Respect the rights of shareholders

-- 7. Recognise and manage risk

-- 8. Remunerate fairly and responsibly
+- 1. Lay solid foundations for management and oversight - 2.
+Structure the board to be effective and add value - 3.
+Instil a culture of acting lawfully, ethically and responsibly - 4.
+Safeguard the integrity of corporate reports - 5.
+Make timely and balanced disclosure - 6.
+Respect the rights of security holders - 7.
+Recognise and manage risk - 8.
+Remunerate fairly and responsibly

 The board supports the intent of the recommendations and recognises that given the current size and scope of the Company it is not practical to institute all of the recommendations at present.
 A description of the Company's main corporate governance practices is set out hereunder.
-Unless stated otherwise, all of the following practices were in place throughout the 2018 financial year.
+Unless stated otherwise, all of the following practices were in place throughout the 2019 financial year.